Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/manage_bandwidth_api/guide.en-gb.md

 ---
 title: 'Upgrade and downgrade Bandwidth via the OVHcloud API'
 excerpt: 'Find out how to upgrade and downgrade the bandwidth on a Dedicated Server via the OVHcloud API'
-updated: 2025-01-17
+updated: 2025-01-20
 ---

 ## Objective

 Each of our dedicated servers includes a minimum public bandwidth of 500Mbps.
+If you have specific download or mass distribution requirements, such as software updates, you can upgrade the bandwidth.
+And if you need less bandwidth, you can also downgrade to a lower bandwidth.

-In this guide, we explain how you can easily increase or decrease the bandwidth of a dedicated server.
+**In this guide, we explain how you can easily upgrade or downgrade the bandwidth of a dedicated server.**

+> [!warning]
+> Please note that this option is available on most dedicated servers, but not all.
+Although our servers come with a minimum public bandwidth of 500Mbps, the public bandwidth upgrade option is not available on all dedicated server ranges.
+>

 ## Requirements